Signed Into Law

 Which agencies enforce HB2350?

-HB2350 is enforced by Texas Family Courts and Department of Family and Protective Services (DFPS).
+HB2350 is enforced by Department of Family and Protective Services (DFPS) and Texas Family Courts.

 Q

-The compliance urgency for HB2350 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2350 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q